snehamitra/SCARlink/README.md

 scarlink_tiles -o multiome_out -c celltype --genes GENE1,GENE2
 ```

 <sup>*</sup> The manuscript version of SCARlink uses Seurat v4 and ArchR 1.0.2.
-The new Seurat v5 installation is also compatible with SCARlink.
+The new Seurat v5 installation is compatible with SCARlink but Seurat v5 objects are not yet supported.
+We will add it soon!